Ndabaningi Sithole: Exile and return

-Declaring that his life was in danger from political enemies, Sithole went into self-imposed exile first in the United Kingdom in the early-1980s and then in Silver Spring, Maryland, United States, around 1984, returning to Zimbabwe in January 1992.
+Declaring that his life was in danger from political enemies, Sithole went into self-imposed exile, first in the United Kingdom in the early-1980s and then in Silver Spring, Maryland, United States, around 1984, not returning to Zimbabwe until January 1992.

 He was elected to parliament for his tribal stronghold of Chipinge in southeastern Zimbabwe in 1995, and was a candidate in the 1996 presidential election (though he withdrew shortly before the election after claiming that Mugabe's ZANU-PF was undermining his campaign).
-In December 1997, a court tried and convicted him of conspiring with Chimwenje to assassinate Mugabe and the government disqualified him from attending parliament.
+In December 1997, a court tried and convicted him of conspiring with Chimwenje to assassinate Mugabe, and the government disqualified him from attending parliament.
 Sithole's small opposition group again won the Chipinge seat in the June 2000 elections.

-He was granted the right to appeal, appeal was filed, but the case was never heard by the Supreme Court.
+He was granted the right to appeal, and an appeal was filed, but the case was never heard by the Supreme Court.
 He was allowed bail because of his deteriorating health.
 He died on 12 December 2000, in Philadelphia, Pennsylvania, United States.
-The author of three books on African politics, he is survived by his wife, Vesta, and five adult children.
+The author of three books on African politics, he was survived by his wife, Vesta, and five adult children.

-His farm, "Porta Farm" situated 25 km from Harare on Bulawayo Road, was legally purchased in 1992 under "willing buyer – willing seller" arrangements.
-It was later confiscated by Robert Mugabe's ZANU-PF government, on the grounds that it harboured the "undesirables" of Harare.
+His farm, "Porta Farm", situated 25 km from Harare on Bulawayo Road, was legally purchased in 1992 under "willing buyer – willing seller" arrangements.
+It was later confiscated by Robert Mugabe's ZANU-PF government on the grounds that it harboured the "undesirables" of Harare.
 These were people who had been left homeless after being summarily evicted from shanties in Harare before the Commonwealth Heads of Government Meeting 1991.
 Sithole had felt compassion for them, and what he felt was the breach of their human rights; he therefore had invited some of them to stay on the farm.
 This incensed the government, which then carried out an eviction operation.
 This was co-ordinated by the Ministry of Local Government and National Housing as well as the City of Harare.
 Pre-dawn raids were carried out and, in the aftermath, Porta Farm was confiscated.

 Books

-Sithole was the most prolific Black author in Rhodesia.
-He published 12 books including The Polygamist, a novel published in 1972 by The Third Press/Joseph Okpaku Publishing Co., Inc., New York (ISBN 0893880361).
+Sithole was the most prolific black author in Rhodesia.
+He published 12 books, including The Polygamist, a novel published in 1972 by The Third Press/Joseph Okpaku Publishing Co., Inc., New York (ISBN 0893880361).